 Let's remember that classical theism used to be the theological norm, dare I say the orthodox standard.
 But, when we look around at contemporary evangelicalism, and more specifically the broad stream of Western Baptists, we are reminded that this rich theological tradition has been largely buried by the rise of fideism, the seeker-friendly movement, and … Continue reading What About Baptists & Classical Theism?

 Register for our Newsletter!
-Get exclusive offers and receive news before anyone else!
-A great number of the men who signed off on the 1st London Confession also signed off on the 2nd London Confession (cf. Dr. James Renihan, The Baptist Confession of Faith, Foreword).
-According to Nehemiah Coxe and William Collins in their ‘Letter … Continue reading What Does the 1st London Confession Have To Do With the 2nd?
+Get exclusive offers and receive news before anyone else! [mc4wp_form id="4137"] A great number of the men who signed off on the 1st London Confession also signed off on the 2nd London Confession (cf. Dr. James Renihan, The Baptist Confession of Faith, Foreword).
+According to Nehemiah Coxe and William Collins in … Continue reading What Does the 1st London Confession Have To Do With the 2nd?

 People get so turned off at religion, and specifically Christianity, because of all the bad in the world.
 This is understandable since, over the last couple hundred years, many western Christians have emphasized the improvement of the here and now, and have sold the Gospel under the pretense that it will make your life better.
 This … Continue reading A Theology of Evil